Hi.

 Cu Chi Tunnels

 Our tour group has use of a small bus while we are in the southern part of Vietnam.
 We used that for the two-hour drive to the Cu Chi tunnels.
-The bus has enough seats that we’re able to spread our and stretch out legs, nice since we have done quite take people in the group.
+The bus has enough seats that we’re able to spread out and stretch out legs, nice since we have don’t have too many people in the group.

 On the way, our tour leader Bao talked about the country’s history.
 He stressed that war in Vietnam wasn’t just the one with U.S. involvement, but also when the French first came in during the 1850s.
 Other tidbits that came out were that many prices are set nationally, such as gasoline.